Sharon Watts: Reintroduction (2001)

 The character was reintroduced to the show in 2001 by then producer John Yorke, almost six years after her initial departure.
 Discussing Yorke's decision to reintroduce the character, a BBC spokesperson said, "It's the producer's job to decide how the storylines are going to go, and he decided to bring Sharon back.
 And Letitia said she would love to come back."
-The producer's decision to bring Sharon back reportedly shocked Dean, as she believed the time for a return had passed, particularly as Grant's actor, Ross Kemp, had just left the series.
+The producer's decision to bring Sharon back reportedly shocked Dean, as she believed the time for a return had passed, particularly as Kemp had just left the series.
 She commented in a 1999 interview, "I can't see how the storyline would work.
 There's only so much love a girl can have for the Queen Vic."
 However, when she saw the scripts for Sharon's return, she was convinced.

-Grant and Phil's mother, Peggy Mitchell as played by Barbara Windsor (pictured), was featured prominently in Sharon's return storyline in May 2001, when she unwittingly sold The Queen Vic public house to her.
+Grant and Phil's mother, Peggy Mitchell, played by Barbara Windsor (pictured), was featured prominently in Sharon's return storyline in May 2001, when she unwittingly sold The Queen Vic public house to her.

 Dean suggested that Sharon, who had passed 30 years of age on her return to the serial, wanted to get back to her roots and rediscover herself in Walford.
 Discussing her comeback, Dean said, "It's a wonderful opportunity to breathe life into Sharon again.
 I found out at Christmas [2000], so it was a fantastic present.
 Sharon has a great story to tell, having been away for so long.
 She has some unfinished business to sort out—and has some demons to face as well.
 I've always held Sharon's character close to my heart.
 I always said: 'Never say never'.
 There's nothing worse than making a huge statement about never doing it again, and then going back [...]
 It was very exciting to be working with new cast members.
-But seeing members of the cast who I grew up with like Adam Woodyatt (Ian Beale), Todd Carty (Mark Fowler), Wendy Richard (Pauline Fowler) and Steve McFadden (Phil Mitchell) was just fantastic.
+But seeing members of the cast who I grew up with like Adam Woodyatt, Todd Carty, Wendy Richard and Steve McFadden was just fantastic.
 It gave me some much-needed confidence and reassurance, knowing that I'd have that support."
 Sharon's return episodes, which aired in May 2001, saw her shocking the Mitchell family by revealing herself as the anonymous buyer of her childhood home (the Vic pub).
 During the years since Sharon's departure, the Queen Vic had remained in the Mitchells' ownership until Grant's mother Peggy Mitchell (Barbara Windsor) was forced to sell it.
 Discussing Sharon's return scenes, Dean said, "Her appearance in the Vic is fabulous, and provokes some great reactions.
 Peggy is astonished, speechless and horrified all rolled into one.
 It's landladies and their handbags at dawn."
 Sharon's return was voted one of the top 100 TV moments of 2001 in a Channel 4 poll, and was chosen as the favourite soap comeback by almost one-third of viewers.